oceanprotocol/pybundlr/README.md

 This example was on Polygon mainnet, with `currency = "matic"`.
 Pybundlr also works on Ethereum mainnet (`"ethereum"`), Arweave (`"arweave"`), and more.

-[The code itself](https://github.com/oceanprotocol/pybundlr/blob/main/src/pybundlr/pybundlr.py) has the full interface and behavior.

 ## Development

-- [Developers flow](developers.md) - to further develop pybundlr
+- [Developers flow](https://github.com/oceanprotocol/pybundlr/blob/main/developers.md) - to further develop pybundlr
-- [Release process](release-process.md) - to do a new release of pybundlr
+- [Release process](https://github.com/oceanprotocol/pybundlr/blob/main/release-process.md) - to do a new release of pybundlr